 You can buy accidental death and dismemberment (AD&D) insurance at low monthly group rates.
-If you die in an accident, become paralyzed, or lose a limb, eyesight, speech or hearing because of an accident, your AD&D coverage pays benefits.
+If you die in an accident, become paralyzed, or lose a limb, eyesight, speech, or hearing because of an accident, your AD&D coverage pays benefits.
 AD&D coverage amounts are shown in the following table.
-During annual enrollment refer to the Personalized Enrollment Worksheet in your enrollment packet.
+During annual enrollment, refer to the Personalized Enrollment Worksheet in your enrollment package.
 It will show the before-tax monthly premium rates for AD&D insurance.
+If you are enrolling for the first time, you will receive a rate sheet with your enrollment package.